 - 5. Procedure: For each deposit site selected, obtain a listing of collection locations and management's representation that the listing is complete.
-Randomly select one (1) collection location for each deposit site [i.e., five (5) collection locations for five (5) deposit sites], obtain and inspect written policies and procedures relating to employee job duties (if no written policies or procedures, inquire of employees about their job duties) at each collection location, and observe that job duties are properly segregated at each collection location such that: - a) Employees responsible for cash collections do not share cash drawers/registers. - b) Each employee responsible for collecting cash is not responsible for preparing/making bank deposits, unless another employee/official is responsible for reconciling collection documentation (e.g., pre-numbered receipts) to the deposit.
+Randomly select one (1) collection location for each deposit site [e.g., five (5) collection locations for five (5) deposit sites], obtain and inspect written policies and procedures relating to employee job duties (if there are no written policies or procedures, then inquire of employees about their job duties) at each collection location, and observe that job duties are properly segregated at each collection location such that - a) Employees responsible for cash collections do not share cash drawers/registers; - b) Each employee responsible for collecting cash is not also responsible for preparing/making bank deposits, unless another employee/official is responsible for reconciling collection documentation (e.g., pre-numbered receipts) to the deposit; - c) Each employee responsible for collecting cash is not also responsible for posting collection entries to the general ledger or subsidiary ledgers, unless another employee/official is responsible for reconciling ledger postings to each other and to the deposit; and - d) The employee(s) responsible for reconciling cash collections to the general ledger and/or subsidiary ledgers, by revenue source and/or agency fund additions, is (are) not also responsible for collecting cash, unless another employee/official verifies the reconciliation.

-- c) Each employee responsible for collecting cash is not responsible for posting collection entries to the general ledger or subsidiary ledgers, unless another employee/official is responsible for reconciling ledger postings to each other and to the deposit. - d) The employee(s) responsible for reconciling cash collections to the general ledger and/or subsidiary ledgers, by revenue source and/or agency fund additions, are not responsible for collecting cash, unless another employee/official verifies the reconciliation.
+Results: In our inquiries and observations of five (5) locations, we noted:

-Results: In our inquiries and observations of five (5) locations we noted:
+- a.
+One (1) location in which employees responsible for cash collections share cash drawers/registers. - b.
+Three (3) locations in which employees responsible for collecting cash are also responsible for preparing/making bank deposits, and no other employee/official is responsible for reconciling collection documentation to the deposit.

-- Four (4) locations in which employees that are responsible for cash collections share cash drawers/registers. - b.
-Four (4) locations in which each employee responsible for collecting cash is responsible for preparing/making bank deposits, and no other employee/official is responsible for reconciling collection documentation to the deposit. - c.
-Two (2) locations in which each employee responsible for collecting cash is responsible for posting collection entries to the general ledger or subsidiary ledgers, and no other employee is responsible for reconciling ledger postings to each other and to the deposit. - d.
-Three (3) locations in which the employee responsible for reconciling cash collections to the general ledger and/or subsidiary ledgers, by revenue source and/or agency fund additions, are also responsible for collecting cash, and no other employee verifies the reconciliation.
+c.
+Two (2) locations in which employees responsible for collecting cash are also responsible for posting collection entries to the general ledger or subsidiary ledgers, and no other employee is responsible for reconciling ledger postings to each other and to the deposit.

 Management's Response: Due to the small size of our schools and the small number of employees, full separation of duties is not possible to achieve.
-In order to address this, we have other checks and balances procedures in place.
+In order to address this, we have other checks and balances in place.
 All principals review and sign the bank reconciliation each month.
-After this, all school accounting documentation is sent to the Central Office business department where an employee reviews all documents from the month.
-Any issues found during this review are reported back to the principal of the school.
-School Food Service reports for monthly receipts are submitted to the School Food Service Supervisor monthly along with a check for all receipts.
+After this, all school accounting documentation is sent to the Central Office business department where an employee reviews all documents.
+Any issues are reported back to the school principal.
+School Food Service reports for monthly receipts are submitted to the SFS Supervisor monthly along with a check for all receipts.
 The money deposited is reviewed to ensure that it matches the amount received in the computer for the payments by employees and students.
-The district is CEP for all schools meaning that all student breakfasts and lunches are free; therefore, the cash flow into the program is low.
-The only receipts are for employees and student extras.
+The district is CEP which means that all students meals are free; therefore, the cash flow into the program is low.

 6. Procedure: Obtain from management a copy of the bond or insurance policy for theft covering all employees who have access to cash.
-Observe the bond or insurance policy for theft was enforced during the fiscal period.
+Observe that the bond or insurance policy for theft was in force during the fiscal period.